-This mistake happens when you have a photo with two different areas that have a big dynamic range difference.
-For example, you may overexpose the sky to get a nice exposure on your subject, or sometimes you shoot a portrait that's backlit and your subject gets lost in shadows.
+This mistake happens when you have a photo with two different areas with a big dynamic range difference.
+For example, you may overexpose the sky to get a nice exposure on your subject, or sometimes you shoot a portrait that’s backlit and your subject gets lost in shadows.

 There are two answers to this problem.
 One is to expose for the sky and put some flash on your subject.

 The easier answer is to move.
-Sometimes just moving your camera a few inches to one side or the other to recompose your photo and eliminate the big difference in exposure will let you end up with a great shot that has everything well exposed.
+Sometimes just moving your camera a few inches to one side or the other to recompose your photo and eliminate the big difference in exposure will let you end up with a great shot with everything well-exposed.

 2: Forgetting to Change Your White Balance Settings